LegeBeker/bypass-paywalls-tampermonkey/.github/ISSUE_TEMPLATE/new-site-request.md

 ---
-name: New site request template
+name: New site request
-about: New site request
+about: ''
 title: 'New site request: [site here]'
 labels: new site request
 assignees: ''